 The IIHS Library is central to the institution’s mission to build a world-class research, knowledge and teaching hub focused on India’s urbanisation that also draws upon processes from across the world.
 It aims to build a specialised interdisciplinary collection on various aspects relevant to the urban transition in India and in other developing countries.
 India’s higher education system currently has no professional programme built around interdisciplinary skills, or of the scale to educate enough learners who can play the role of change-managers in Indian cities.
 Consequently, the collection being built out to support the work of the proposed IIHS IOE is unique in the Indian context.

-Located at the Bengaluru City Campus, the IIHS Library is a repository of over 11,100 books, 300 electronic books and reports, 23,100 digital publications, 44 academic journals and 32 magazines, besides 6,390 e-journals accessed via JSTOR and EBSCO, over 1,080 audio-visual materials and data, 600 cartographic materials, 275 bound volumes of back journals, and 52 case studies.
+Located at the Bengaluru City Campus, the IIHS Library is a repository of over 32,000 books, 65 academic journals and magazines, besides 1,300 audio-visual materials and data, 720 cartographic materials, 800 bound volumes of back journals, and 52 case studies.
+The library has an external library membership at British Council Library.
 Besides this, a relatively small collection is being developed and maintained at IIHS’ Delhi and Chennai offices.
-More importantly, the IIHS Library provides on and off-campus access to over 6,435 full text e-journals across various disciplines.

 The IIHS Library also houses a Data Library that accesses and archives the most up-to-date socio-economic data available in India related to urbanisation.
-In addition to archiving and publishing data from public data sources such as the Census and NSS, the Data Library also subscribes to a number of databases such as the Centre for Monitoring the Indian Economy, IndiaStat, and the EPW Research Foundation.
+In addition to archiving and publishing data from public data sources such as the Census and NSS, the Data Library also subscribes to a number of databases such as the CapEx, IndiaStat, EPW Research Foundation – India Time Series and Manupatra.

 The proposed IIHS IOE Library aims to build the largest reference library on urbanisation in the Global South.
 It seeks to do this by developing an interdisciplinary collection using the latest technology, and by making it publicly accessible.
 The collections will be rooted in the Indian and South Asian context while representing the best of global knowledge.